Methodology

 Background to the Longitudinal Educational Outcomes (LEO) dataset

-The Small Business, Employment and Enterprise Act 2015 enabled government, for the first time, to link higher education and tax data together to chart the transition of graduates from higher education into the workplace (for more information on the legal powers governing the dataset please see section 78 of the Small Business, Enterprise and Employment Act 2015 and sections 87-91 of the Education and Skills Act 2008).
+The Small Business, Employment and Enterprise Act 2015 enabled government, for the first time, to link higher education and tax data.
+This allows us to track graduates from higher education as they move into the workplace.
+For more information on the legal powers governing the dataset please see section 78 of the Small Business, Enterprise and Employment Act 2015 and sections 87-91 of the Education and Skills Act 2008.

 One of the advantages of linking data from existing administrative sources is that it provides a unique insight into the destinations of graduates without imposing any additional data collection burdens on universities, employers or members of the public.
-Compared to existing sources of graduate outcomes data, it is also based on a considerably larger sample, does not rely on survey methodology, and can track outcomes across time to a greater extent than was previously possible.
+In addition, coverage is very high, which side steps many of the problems such as sample bias that are associated with survey methodology, and also allows us to more robustly break down analyses by combinations of variables.

 The LEO dataset links information about students, including;